prompt-toolkit/pypager/README.rst

 A pager is a terminal program that can be used to view the content of a file, or the output stream from another application.

-For instance, when running ``man vim``, the actual content is displayed in a pager, according to the ``$PAGER`` environment variable.
+For instance, when we run ``man vim``, the actual content is displayed in a pager, according to the ``$PAGER`` environment variable.

 Important for a pager is that the input can be streamed.
 For instance when we have ``find / | pypager``; we don't want to wait for the whole file system to be traversed, before displaying anything.
-Data is read from the input pipe, when it needs to be displayed.
+Data is only read from the input pipe, when it needs to be displayed.

 Popular pager applications are ``more``, ``less`` and ``most``.